skulibas/skulibas.github.io/projects/Derivers-License.md

   - Adobe After Effects
   - Garage Band
   - Calculus
 summary: "\"Derivers License\" is a song that delves into the topic of derivatives.
-It was composed and directed by me, Shedrick Ulibas, and uses the melody of Olivia Rodrigo's hit song \"Drivers License\" to explore derivatives."
+It uses the melody of Olivia Rodrigo's hit song \"Drivers License\" to explore derivatives."
 ---